I never thought I'd be the one with a crazy ex.

 I didn’t think we would stay broken up even though she gave me no indication otherwise.
 For six months I fantasized that we’d get back together.
 I’d have spent less time grieving the relationship if I had just accepted that it was over.

-We’d only dated for 6 months yet it still took at least a solid year for me to get over it.
+We’d only dated for six months, yet it still took at least a year for me to get over it.

 Time does heal all wounds.
 So.
 Much.
 Time.
 And Love.
 So.
 Much.
 Love.

 Slowly but surely I started to feel better, to heal.
 I didn’t get angry when thinking about her anymore.
 I stopped having anxiety dreams about her.
 She was slowly losing power over my heart.

 I started doing things that make me feel good.
 Exercise, work, writing, time spent with loved ones, family, travel.